Tag: Named Reactions in Organic Chemistry

 5. Hetero Diels Alder reaction

-Hetero Diels Alder reaction
+Hetero Diels Alder reaction example

 DA reactions are not limited to only carbon atoms.
 Both the diene or the dienophile can feature non-carbon heteroatoms.